1986 Elite Eight Team To Be Honored At Halftime Of the Lafayette Game

 Navy men's basketball head coach Ed DeChellis sits down with Pete Medhurst to discuss the 2012-13 basketball season.

-Last season, Saunders helped the Midshipmen win 13 games, which was a four-win improvement from the previous season, and Navy doubled its conference win total to eight victories.
+In 2014-15, Saunders helped the Midshipmen win 13 games, which was a four-win improvement from the previous season, and Navy doubled its conference win total to eight victories.
 Saunders also helped Navy win three games over Army in the 2014-15 season, including in the Patriot League Tournament.
 Navy had just 12.2 turnovers per game, which was the second-lowest total in school history.

 In 2013-14, Saunders helped Navy improve its win total for the second straight season and the team doubled its conference win total from the previous season.
 Navy ranked 57th in the country in scoring defense and had the third-lowest turnover total in school history.